padenaa/padenaa/README.md

 🌱 I’m a software engineering student at the University of Waterloo

-🔭 I will be an SWE Intern at Microsoft in Summer 2024!
+🔭 I will be a SWE Intern at Microsoft in Summer 2024!

 👩‍💻 I have previously interned at AMD, Bell Canada, and TD Bank as well as participated in Google CSSI!